Internet Essentials Discount Connect More Discount Superfast Discount Select+ TV and Phone

 Be sure to enroll in paperless billing and automatic payments to get the lowest possible starting price.
 In an effort to reduce paper mail, they’re currently reducing bills $10 per month for customers that do automatic payments and email-based statements.

-3. Blast!
-Internet plan (best for seniors with large households)
+3. Fast Internet plan (best for seniors with large households)

 With that increase in speed, however, comes an increase in price.
-The initial price for Blast! is $69.99/mo and requires a 2-year contract to secure the price.
-After the contract is up, the price jumps to $100.95/mo.
+Additionally, the plan requires a 1-year contract to secure the discount price.
+After the contract is up, the price jumps to $70/mo.
 Like all their packages, you can take $10/mo off the bill by enrolling in automatic payments and going paperless.

 4. Xfinity Select+ Triple Play (best for discounted TV service)